IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models

-We cover 18 languages in our evaluation, 16 native African languages, and two European languages (English and French) which are widely spoken and official in many African countries.
+\iroko\footnote{Our benchmark name comes from \`{I}r\'{o}k\`{o}--- a large hardwood in West Africa that is very durable for making bench.} cover 19 languages, 17 native African languages, and two European languages (English and French) which are widely spoken and official in many African countries.
 English and French are also the source languages we translated from.
-We cover 16 diverse and widely spoken African languages from four regions of Africa: six from West Africa (Ewe, Hausa, Igbo, Twi, Wolof, Yoruba), five from East Africa (Amharic, Kinyarwanda, Luganda, Swahili, and Oromo), four from Southern Africa (chiShona, isiXhosa, isiZulu, and Sesotho), and Central Africa (Lingala).
-The African languages are from two biggest language families in Africa: three from Afro-Asiatic and 13 from the Niger-Congo family---where we cover eight Bantu languages. \autoref{tab:languages} provides an overview of the languages covered, including their family, regions, and the number of native speakers.
+The 17 diverse and widely spoken African languages are from four regions of Africa: seven from West Africa (Ewe, Hausa, Igbo, Twi, Vai, Wolof, Yoruba), five from East Africa (Amharic, Kinyarwanda, Luganda, Swahili, and Oromo), four from Southern Africa (chiShona, isiXhosa, isiZulu, and Sesotho), and Central Africa (Lingala).
+These languages are from three language families in Africa: one from Mande, three from Afro-Asiatic and 13 from the Niger-Congo family---where we cover eight Bantu languages. \autoref{tab:languages} provides an overview of the languages covered, including their family, regions, and the number of native speakers.